 The exploration and appraisal wells were drilled deploying the Saipem 10000 ultra-deepwater drilling vessel.

-One Subsea has been retained for the $170m engineering, procurement, construction (EPC) contract for the project’s first phase.
-The company earlier performed the front end engineering design (FEED) study for the project.
+One Subsea was retained for the $170m engineering, procurement, construction (EPC) contract for the project’s first phase.
+The company earlier performed the front-end engineering design (FEED) study for the project.

-Aker Solutions has been awarded the Nkr1bn ($122m) contract for the delivery of approximately 180km of steel tube umbilicals, which will connect the subsea wells to the offshore platform.
+Aker Solutions was awarded the Nkr1bn ($122m) contract for the delivery of approximately 180km of steel tube umbilicals, which connected the subsea wells to the offshore platform.

-Salzgitter Mannesmann International, a subsidiary of Salzgitter Group, as well as EUROPIPE, and Mülheim an der Ruhr, a joint venture of the Salzgitter Group and AG der Dillinger Hüttenwerke, have been contracted to supply approximately 227km-long and 26in diameter pipelines for the project.
+Salzgitter Mannesmann International, a subsidiary of Salzgitter Group, as well as EUROPIPE, and Mülheim an der Ruhr, a joint venture of the Salzgitter Group and AG der Dillinger Hüttenwerke, were contracted to supply approximately 227km-long and 26in diameter pipelines for the project.